Types of Savings Accounts: Where to Put Your Money for Every Goal

 Best options:

 When Maria started her emergency fund, she kept it in a regular savings account at her local bank earning 0.5%.
 After learning about high-yield savings accounts, she moved her $800 emergency fund to an online bank earning 4.5%.
-That's an extra $32 per year - enough for a week's worth of groceries.
+That's an extra $32 in the first year alone - and as her emergency fund grows to $1,000, then $1,500, that extra interest grows too.
+Over time, choosing the right account can mean hundreds of dollars more in her pocket.

 2. Short-term Goals (6 months - 2 years)